History of Panama (1977–present): Politics and institutions after Noriega

 President Endara took office as the head of a four-party minority government, pledging to foster Panama's economic recovery, transform the Panamanian military into a police force under civilian control, and strengthen democratic institutions.
 During its 5-year term, the Endara government struggled to meet the public's high expectations.
 Its new police force proved to be a major improvement in outlook and behavior over its thuggish predecessor but was not fully able to deter crime.
-In 1992 he would have received 2.4 percent of the vote if there had been an election.
 Ernesto Pérez Balladares was sworn in as President on September 1, 1994, after an internationally monitored election campaign.

 Pérez Balladares ran as the candidate for a three-party coalition dominated by the Democratic Revolutionary Party (PRD), the erstwhile political arm of the military dictatorship during the Torrijos and Norieiga years.
 A long-time member of the PRD, Pérez Balladares worked skillfully during the campaign to rehabilitate the PRD's image, emphasizing the party's populist Torrijos roots rather than its association with Noriega.
 He won the election with only 33% of the vote when the major non-PRD forces, unable to agree on a joint candidate, splintered into competing factions.
 His administration carried out economic reforms and often worked closely with the U.S. on implementation of the Canal treaties.

-On May 2, 1999, Mireya Moscoso, the widow of former President Arnulfo Arias Madrid, defeated PRD candidate Martín Torrijos, son of the late dictator.
+On May 2, 1999, Mireya Moscoso, the widow of former president Arnulfo Arias Madrid, defeated PRD candidate Martín Torrijos, son of the late dictator.
 The elections were considered free and fair.
 Moscoso took office on September 1, 1999.